holmes/homeseer-brains/src/main/react/README.md

               users: email@domain.com
          IP Address: X.X.X.X

     Success!
-Project is published and running at create-react-app.surge.sh
+Project is published and shouldRun at create-react-app.surge.sh
 ```

 Note that in order to support routers that use HTML5 `pushState` API, you may want to rename the `index.html` in your build folder to `200.html` before deploying to Surge.
 This [ensures that every URL falls back to that file](https://surge.sh/help/adding-a-200-page-for-client-side-routing).